 Knowing the provenance of your oil is more important than ever

-As the Carabinieri arrest 33 suspects involved in selling FAKE Extra Virgin Olive Oil to the US knowing the provenance of your oil is all the more important than ever.
+As the Carabinieri arrest 33 suspects involved in selling fake extra virgin olive oil to the USA, knowing the provenance of your oil is more important than ever.
 With Nudo you have a direct connection with your producer so know exactly where it comes from.

 I decided this year to take a few pictures to try and demonstrate the difference in olives, as of course you can't tell when it is in the bottle (before you taste it that is).
 These are Bestagno olives picked by hand from the trees.
 See how fat and firm they are and with a nice fresh glow about them.

 And this is a sneaky picture I took of, well shall we just say NOT Nudo olives.
 A few are nice and juicy and have just been picked but you can see the ones that have been lying for weeks in nets under a tree.
 Here every fruit, even those which were rotting away on the ground in nets for weeks, were milled to get their oil.

 I know which olives I would want to consumer the oil from...what about you?